New Rules To Further Expand NJ's Medical Marijuana Program

 “These rules solidify key program reforms to ensure greater patient access to this effective therapy,” DOH Commissioner Dr. Shereef Elnahal said.
 “With these changes, the Department will be able to add conditions more rapidly, remove barriers for minors and increase supply of product available.”

-The development comes as efforts to grow the program legislatively have stalled after lawmakers tied medical marijuana reform proposals to a to legalize adult cannabis use, which has divided members of the controlling Democratic Party.
+The development comes as efforts to grow the program legislatively have stalled after lawmakers tied medical marijuana reform proposals to a controversial package of bills to legalize adult cannabis use, which has divided members of the controlling Democratic Party.
 Murphy, a Democrat, made legalizing marijuana a major plank in his run for governor, but has recently refocused on growing the medicinal program.

 (Lawmakers continue to struggle with the legalization measures as debate heats up around the state budget, which must be approved by July.
 Sen. Declan O’Scanlon, R-Monmouth, is scheduled to hold a press conference to discuss marijuana legislation today.)